Enabling Forms for Coding

 Once Code Requests exist for a Form, Vault locks the coding configuration for that assigned Dictionary Release.
 You can no longer edit that selection.
 If you need to update the configuration, you can contact Veeva Services.
 They can work with you to update the configuration and existing Code Requests.
 See details below.

-- Click the Form to display the form’s Properties panel.
+- Open the form’s Properties panel:

 - In the Coding Configuration section, click Edit.
 Vault opens the Coding Configuration dialog.